maelstrom-cms/toolkit/ui/README.md

 # Maelstrom CMS Toolkit

-> This is the monorepo for Maelstrom, it contains both the npm package and the laravel package.

 A CMS toolkit for intermediate to advanced development teams who love React and Laravel.

 Maelstrom is a collection of Laravel and React components to help you flesh out your own control panels using as much of vanilla Laravel as possible.